Alex-zReeZ/progress-report/src/introduction.md

 Throughout this report, I will present the various stages of the development process and the technological choices made.

 This report provides a retrospective of the projects undertaken, detailing my language skill advancements.

+I am currently working on a web grade calculator using React, TypeScript, Tailwind.